 Tapping Into Your Creative Intuition

-Several days into the class something magical happened.
+Several days into the class, something magical happened.
 I heard a quiet voice inside telling me to stop what I was doing.
-Get some orange paint, and fill the middle of the paper with tiny dots.
+Get some orange paint and fill the middle of the paper with tiny dots.
 Later the voice came again.
 Get some gold paint and create stripes next to the dots.
-Amazingly the voice continued, directing me to select colors and create shapes, textures and patterns on my paper.
-Hours passed in the blink of an eye until I finally knew the painting was finished.
-When I ultimately stepped back and looked, I was surprised by the composition before me that was much more interesting than anything my mind could have thought of.
-I was actually startled by the mysterious painting from the unknown and despite how it looked, I fell in love with it and the process that created it.
+Amazingly, the voice continued, directing me to select colors and create shapes, textures and patterns on my paper.
+Hours passed in the blink of an eye until the moment I knew the painting was finished.
+When I stepped back and looked, I was surprised by the composition before me that was much more interesting than anything my mind could have thought of.
+I was actually startled by the mysterious painting from the unknown, and despite how unexpected it looked, I fell in love with it and the process that created it.

 The voice guides me regarding scale when I design a fireplace for a home I am remodeling.
-It informs me what my clients truly want the property to feel like in the process of building their dream home.
-It always advises me on what size to make custom furniture.
-And when I go to the flower mart at 5 in the morning to purchase flowers to embellish a client’s home for a party or event.
-Rather than make a list, I tune into that quiet voice that tells me what to buy and how much I need to make the setting beautiful.
+It informs me what my clients truly want the property to feel like in the process of building their dream home, and advises me on what size to make custom furniture.
+When I go to the flower mart at five in the morning to purchase flowers for a client’s party or event, I tune into that quiet voice that tells me what to buy and how much I need to make the setting beautiful.

-For many years I did not name this magical inside voice but recently the words “creative intuition” came to mind.
+For many years I did not name this magical inside voice, but recently the words “creative intuition” came to mind.
 I am convinced that each of us has this sense inside us if we stop in the moment, listen, pay attention to what we see, and be open to what moves us.
-I’ve seen this demonstrated while visiting art galleries in many countries throughout the years.
-Picasso’s work from 1937 to 1943 comes to mind as an example of an artist who interpreted images through a different set of eyes during those years – without the need to represent subjects exactly as they are but rather used his creative intuition to engage with reality.
+I’ve seen this demonstrated while visiting art galleries in many countries over the years.
+Picasso’s work from 1937 to 1943 comes to mind as interpretations of images through a different set of eyes during that period – interpretations without the need to represent subjects exactly as they are, but rather by using creative intuition to engage with reality.

-Since I discovered my own creative intuition which has taught me to think outside the box, my artwork has not only been positively affected, but my life has come together in a way I never could have imagined.
-I encourage you to keep your wits about you, your eyes wide open and notice the magic of life as it unfolds around you.
-Take risks, follow your whims and hunches and notice above all what you fall in love with.
+Since I discovered my own creative intuition that has taught me to think outside the box, my artwork has not only been positively affected, but my life has come together in a way I never could have imagined.
+I encourage you to keep your wits about you and your eyes wide open, and notice the magic of life as it unfolds around you.
+Take risks, follow your whims and hunches, and notice above all what you fall in love with.
 Whether you are choosing a paint color for your living room walls, remodeling your bathroom, writing a book, painting on a canvas, or creating a delicious meal for friends, stop and listen to your creative intuition.
-Once you get in touch with that voice and learn to trust it, you will be amazed where it will lead you.
+Once you get in touch with that voice and learn to trust it, you may be amazed at where it leads you.